Loop Corrected Supercharges from Holomorphic Anomalies: Lagrangian SUSY Gauge Theories

-and their $\mathfrak{psl}(3|3)$ descendants.
+We first show that these classes are $Q_1$-closed at any $N$.
 It is straightforward to see that $Q_1(\gamma^I\gamma^J)=0$ since there are no triangle diagrams that could contribute to this term.
-Since $Q_1$ also (anti)commutes with the (tree-level) $\mathfrak{psl}(3|3)$ symmetry generators, as discussed in the preceding section, we conclude that all $\mathfrak{psl}(3|3)$ descendants of \eqref{eq:gammas} are $Q_1$-closed.\footnote{In the pure SYM example, $Q_1$ acts non-trivially on the infinite-$N$ tree-level single-trace cohomology \cite{Budzik:2023xbr}.}
+Therefore, $Q_1$ vanishes on the representatives \eqref{eq:gammas}.
+Since $Q_1$ also (anti)commutes with the (tree-level) $\mathfrak{psl}(3|3)$ symmetry generators (on $Q_0$-cohomology), as discussed in the preceding section, we conclude that all $\mathfrak{psl}(3|3)$ descendants of \eqref{eq:gammas} are $Q_1$-closed.

-Analyzing the part of $Q_1$ which can split and join traces is more subtle and we leave it for future work.
+At infinite-$N$, we can restrict the action of $Q_1$ to the part that maps single-traces to single-traces (as split into single- and multi-traces is well-defined at infinite-$N$).
+Since $Q_1$ vanishes on all infinite-$N$ single-trace cohomologies, the image of $Q_1$ is zero and no such classes can be $Q_1$-exact.
+We therefore conclude that the part of $Q_1$ action that maps single-traces to single-traces does not lift the infinite-$N$ tree-level single-trace cohomology classes.\footnote{In the pure SYM example, $Q_1$ acts non-trivially on the infinite-$N$ tree-level single-trace cohomology \cite{Budzik:2023xbr}.} Analyzing the part of $Q_1$ which can split and join traces is more subtle and we leave it for future work.

 \acknowledgments We would like to thank Davide Gaiotto and Xi Yin for useful discussions and comments on the draft.
-We also thank Chi-Ming Chang, Anirudh Deb, Alexandre Homrich, Eunwoo Lee, Ying-Hsuan Lin, Surya Raghavendran, Matteo Sacchi, Aiden Suter, Pedro Vieira and Jingxiang Wu for helpful discussions.
+We also thank Chi-Ming Chang, Anirudh Deb, Alexandre Homrich, Eunwoo Lee, Ying-Hsuan Lin, Jiyoo Park, Surya Raghavendran, Matteo Sacchi, Aiden Suter, Pedro Vieira and Jingxiang Wu for helpful discussions.
 The work of JK is supported by the NSERC PDF program.
 The work of KB was supported by the Simons Collaboration on Celestial Holography.